OSGeo/grass-addons/README.md

 ### C code/Scripts, with GRASS source code on your computer

-Preparations (assuming source code in $HOME/grass78/):
+Preparations (assuming the source code in $HOME/grass78/):
 (if you have already built GRASS from source you don't need to do this again.
 If adding to a binary install the versions must match exactly.
 For a git clone this means that the main GRASS binary and source